FOOTPRINT(1) General Commands Manual FOOTPRINT(1)

 A descriptive name for this entry, such as a human-readable name for a VM_MEMORY_* tag, a path to a mapped file, or a segment of a loaded binary.

-footprint provides an efficient calculation of a process's memory footprint and a high-level overview of the various categories of memory contributing to that footprint.
+footprint provides an efficient calculation of a process's memory impact and a high-level overview of the various categories of memory contributing to that footprint.
 The details that it provides can be used as a starting point in an investigation.

-Memory allocated by malloc(3) is one of the most common forms of memory, making up what is usually referred to as the 'heap'.
-This memory will have a category prefixed with 'MALLOC_'. malloc(3) allocates VM regions on a process's behalf; the contents of those regions will be the individual allocations representing objects and data in a process.
+Memory allocated by malloc(3) is one of the most common forms of memory, making up what is usually referred to as the "heap".
+This memory will have a category prefixed with ‘MALLOC_’. malloc(3) allocates VM regions on a process's behalf; the contents of those regions will be the individual allocations representing objects and data in a process.
 Refer to the heap(1) tool to further categorize the objects contained within a malloc memory region, or leaks(1) to detect a subset of heap memory that is no longer reachable.

 Loaded binaries will be visible as an entry with both the segment type and the path to the binary, most often __TEXT, __DATA, or __LINKEDIT segments.
 Non-shared cache binaries and pages in the __DATA segment (such as those that contain modified global variables) can often have dirty memory.